das-praktische-schreinerlein/Mat-ImageImportEditor/README.md

 =====================

 # Desc
-This is a subset of managment-tools created for the imageimport on backend of www.michas-ausflugstipps.de.
+This is a subset of managment-tools created for the import of images on backend of www.michas-ausflugstipps.de.

 1. allinone html-editor to prepare import of image-dirs to mediadb (more infos on www.michas-ausflugstipps.de/portal-datenpflege.html)
 2. imagedir-import-generator to prepare json-files for the imageimport-editor